Cardiology Negligence Claims

 We offer a free initial consultation for all clinical negligence claims so we can get a clear understanding of your situation and give an honest assessment of whether we believe you have a claim worth pursuing.

-Where we believe you claim justifies further investigation, we are usually able to offer a no-win no-fee agreement, meaning there is normally no upfront cost to start a cardiology negligence claim with IBB.
+Where we believe your claim justifies further investigation, we are usually able to offer a no-win no-fee agreement, meaning there is normally no upfront cost to start a cardiology negligence claim with IBB.

-To start a cardiology negligence compensation claim, call us today on 0333 323 1640.
-Alternatively, you can email us at firstname.lastname@example.org or use the contact form on the right to request a call back.
+To start a cardiology negligence compensation claim, call us today on 0333 123 9099.
+Alternatively, you can email us at firstname.lastname@example.org or use the contact form on the right to request a callback.

 - No WinNo Fee